Babusrinivasan76/atlasgluestudiointegration/README.md

 Login to the AWS console and search for VPC
 ![](https://github.com/Babusrinivasan76/atlasgluestudiointegration/blob/main/images/VPC%20Creation/04.VPC%20Search.png)
-Click on the VPC and click on the "Create VPC" on the top right
+Click on the VPC and click on the "Create VPC"
 ![](https://github.com/Babusrinivasan76/atlasgluestudiointegration/blob/main/images/VPC%20Creation/05.%20create%20VPC%20.png)
 Select the "VPC and more" and choose the parameters as shown.
 ![](https://github.com/Babusrinivasan76/atlasgluestudiointegration/blob/main/images/VPC%20Creation/01.VPC%20Creation.png)